Plan to manage costs for Azure OpenAI Service

 Azure OpenAI base series and Codex series models are charged per 1,000 tokens.
 Costs vary depending on which model series you choose: Ada, Babbage, Curie, Davinci, or Code-Cushman.

-In practice, for this type of completion call the token input/output wouldn't be perfectly 1:1.
-A conversion from one programming language to another could result in a longer or shorter output depending on many different factors including the value assigned to the max_tokens parameter.
+In practice, for this type of completion call, the token input/output wouldn't be perfectly 1:1.
+A conversion from one programming language to another could result in a longer or shorter output depending on many factors.
+One such factor is the value assigned to the max_tokens parameter.

 Base Series and Codex series fine-tuned models